 Asal. § 3-4 and § 3-5 stipulate requirements for companies to maintain a sound level of equity and liquidity, and impose a duty on the board of directors to take appropriate action if the company's equity falls below certain thresholds.
 Asal. § 8-1 stipulates what may be distributed as dividend.
 The annual accounts in principle form the basis for declaring a dividend, but a revised interim balance sheet approved by the general meeting may also be used (§ 8-2a).
-The general meeting cannot adopt a resolution to distribute a higher amount of dividend than recommended or approved by the board of directors, cf. Asal. § 8-2.
-The general meeting may, subject to simple majority approval, grant the board of directors a mandate to approve the distribution of dividends (based on the annual accounts).
-Such a mandate may not be granted for a longer period than until the next annual general meeting.
+The general meeting cannot adopt a resolution to distribute a higher amount of dividend than recommended or approved by the board of directors, cf. Asal. § 8-2 first subsection.
+The general meeting may, subject to simple majority approval, grant the board of directors a mandate to approve the distribution of dividends (based on the annual accounts). if.
+Asal.
+3-8-2 second subsection Such a mandate may not be granted for a longer period than until the next annual general meeting.